 The most important purpose of education is to assist individuals in achieving more useful, meaningful, and happier lives.
-Everest College, formerly Western Business College, has a 50-year tradition of assisting individuals in the accomplishment of their career goals.

 We look back with pride at the many thousands of men and women who have attended Everest College and have gone on to be successful in their chosen fields.
 Since the College's founding, our trademark has been Academic Excellence with Personal Care.